'Sofagate 2' tops disappointing day for women

 According to a draft of the communiqué being prepared last month, EU leaders had planned to reaffirm "commitment to the promotion, protection and fulfilment of the right of every individual to have full control over, and decide freely and responsibly on matters related to their sexuality and sexual and reproductive health, free from discrimination, coercion and violence."

-The reference to people's "sexuality" free from "discrimination, coercion and violence," broadly supports the rights of LGBTI groups.
+The reference to people's "sexuality" free from "discrimination, coercion and violence," also broadly supports the rights of LGBTI groups.

 "The EU further stresses the need for universal access to quality and affordable comprehensive sexual and reproductive health information, education, including comprehensive sexuality education, and health-care services," they had intended to include.